joshsbloom/QuantGenSandbox/projects/modelingFixedRandom/modeling_fixed_and_random_effects.md

 - Read in the experiment design data [`projects/modelingFixedRandom/02_OD_design.csv`](/projects/modelingFixedRandom/02_OD_design.csv)
 - Read in the plateR formatted endpoint OD data[`projects/modelingFixedRandom/02_OD_measurements.csv`](/projects/modelingFixedRandom/02_OD_measurements.csv).
 - Use the **plateR** package to parse the plate data.
-- Merge the measurements with the design into one tidy `data.frame` for analysis.
+- Merge the measurements with the design into one `data.frame` for analysis.

 ---